nhaglind/himura/Himura_Notes.md

   - up arrow (keycode 38) or spacebar (keycode 32)
   - mouse clicks for menu choices
   - q w e r d f (league style hotkeys for abilitys?) or clickable ability?
-    - Need to consider easy of use while bouncing to use an ability or skill
+    - Need to consider ease of use while bouncing to use an ability or skill

 - Put a sprite on the screen that takes up a specific amount of space and location.
 Should be reponsive.
 Calculate window width and apply a query function.